-We asked RE/MAX Profile Real Estate principal Christina Penrose for her advice:
+We asked Licensed Real Estate Agent at RE/MAX Profile Real Estate Bardon Principal Christina Penrose for her advice:

-“The owner can have a set of keys to their property even if it is managed by an agent,” Christina said.
+“The owner can have a set of keys to their property even if an agent manages it,” Christina said.

 “They are permitted to use them to enter the property, provided that they comply with the Residential Tenancies Act.”

-Christina explained that an owner may enter the property for purposes such as:
+Christina explained that an owner might enter the property for purposes such as:

 - Repairs and maintenance;